-A fully accredited therapist, I offer counselling to individuals and couples from my base in central Cambridge.
+A fully accredited therapist, I offer counselling to individuals and couples from my consulting rooms - in Histon or central Cambridge.
 I also work as a family consultant and mediator helping clients negotiate their way through divorce or separation.

 My work with clients has focused on many different issues including low self esteem, relationship breakdown, divorce, eating disorders, depression, anxiety, workplace problems, procrastination, family concerns and bereavement.
 I have a particular interest in helping my clients improve their relationships through exploring the ways in which they communicate – be that in the couple relationship, within the family, with friends or in the workplace.

 My approach to counselling is very simple – I believe wholeheartedly in the relationship between client and therapist - that a relationship based on trust and non judgement provides the right condition for change.
 I see my role as facilitative, walking along side as you find your own answers in a warm, supportive but sometimes challenging environment.
 I provide a safe, confidential space in which you can explore present or past difficulties, express your thoughts and feelings and think about the way forward.

 My main theoretical approach is psychodynamic, based on the belief that current distress often has its origins in early relationships and experiences.
 The exploration of the dynamics in the relationship between us helps me understand more about your previous and current relationships, how you react and how you might be experienced in the outside world.
 Once self awareness develops and deepens, we can begin to think about how you can make changes in your life or relationships.
 When appropriate, I also draw on some solution focus and cognitive models (in which I have additional training) using techniques that can be very helpful with some clients, particularly when the work is short-term.